Through the ages the menstrual cycle has been experienced by women as the deep slow pulse, the ever-changing tempo of their lives until menopause.

 ABOUT BLOODY TIME

-This groundbreaking publication makes the case for menstrual revolution as an essential key to unlocking gender equity.
+makes the case for menstrual revolution as an essential key to unlocking gender equity.
 Thousands of women and girls shared their experience of menstruation and menopause.
 The results were clear.
 Shame.
 Stigma.
 Humiliation.
 Disgust.
 Negative attitudes are pervasive, entrenched, and harmful.

 About Bloody Time digs deep into the menstrual taboo: where it exists, how it came to be and why it’s so resilient.
 Our culture asks women and girls to view their bodies through a prism of negativity and fear.
 But, as with all cultural constructs, this is not inevitable and is utterly changeable, as shown in the practical and eminently doable Call to Action.